 Our Supplier Code of Conduct mandates 100% compliance with all environmental laws and regulations (including no sourcing of illegally produced and/or traded forest risk commodities) for all suppliers.
 Additionally, the Code commits to not sourcing paper fiber from areas at risk for deforestation, specifically natural forests in Sumatra, Borneo, New Guinea, and the Russian Far East.
-Our procurement policy also requires that paper fiber directly sourced from Indonesia, Malaysia, China, Thailand, or Colombia have third-party sustainable forestry certification (e.g., SFI, FSC, PERC, Rainforest Alliance).
+Our procurement policy also requires that paper fiber directly sourced from Indonesia, Malaysia, China, Thailand, or Colombia have third-party sustainable forestry certification (e.g., SFI, FSC, PEFC, Rainforest Alliance).
 For example, in 2019 we conducted a review of supplier sourcing regions in order to confirm that no sourcing was taking place in high risk geographies.
 The Deforestation section of our Supplier Code of Conduct states requires all suppliers to reduce environmental impacts such as deforestation, greenhouse gas emissions, and waste generation; protecting water resources through restorative or conservation efforts; supporting social needs in the communities in which it operates though philanthropic investment, diversity and inclusion, and human rights practices in accordance with those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
-Suppliers must avoid causing or contributing to adverse human rights impacts through their own activities and address such impacts when they occur and seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts.
-The Code of Conduct requires suppliers to support traceability efforts of goods and services throughout the supply chain.
-At minimum, this means suppliers who follow applicable environmental laws and regulations, and who have the commitment as well as the ability to remediate an
+Suppliers must avoid causing or contributing to adverse human rights impacts through their operations, products or services by their business relationships, even if they have not contributed to those impacts.
+The Code of Conduct requires suppliers to support traceability efforts of goods and services throughbout the supply chain.
+At minimum, this means suppliers who follow applicable environmental laws and regulations, and who have the commitment as well as the ability to remediate any environmental problems they may cause.
+This includes compliance with regulations related to managing deforestation.